redis/redis-doc/topics/acl.md

 commands (by using the seperator `|` between the command and subcommand, for
 example: `+config|get` or `-config|set`)

-That is true to all commands except DEBUG.
+That is true for all commands except DEBUG.
 In order to allow/block specific DEBUG subcommands see next section.

 ## Allowing the first-arg of an otherwise blocked command